isomerpages/moe-cjc-openhouse/_humanities/Literature in English.md

 | *Jane Eyre*<br> by Charlotte Brontë | *Wide Sargasso Sea*<br> by Jean Rhys    | *Heart of Darkness*<br> by Joseph Conrad |
 | *The Changeling*<br> by Thomas Middleton and William Rowley | *Remembering Babylon*<br> by David Malouf |   |

-#### **Microlessons**

-First lesson sample: this video is part of an actual lecture delivered on George Bernard Shaw's&nbsp;_Saint Joan_.
-Lectures complement tutorials by modelling intellectual engagement and inquiry.

-***video to be embedded here***

-First lesson sample: this video is part of an actual lecture delivered on George Bernard Shaw's&nbsp;_Saint Joan_.
-Lectures complement tutorials by modelling intellectual engagement and inquiry.

-***audio file here***

-Second lesson sample: this audio file is part of a supplementary Podcast, an example of learning resources that augment core materials and lessons.
-In this short audio file, the lecturer meditates on one scene in William Shakespeare's&nbsp;_Hamlet_, using it as a springboard to consider the themes of corruption, misogyny, and the connection between the particular and the universal.

 #### **Student Testimonies**